Northlands Storm Pond Rehabilitation

 There is a young female Redhead (duck) that hatched late and is alone.
 She has been staying close with the female mallards and we assume she will leave with them in the fall.
 I am concerned if the lowering water level drives the mallards out, the female redhead may be unable to leave, as she isn’t flying (as of yesterday).
 I just wanted the appropriate people to be aware to possibly consider moving to her to Connaught or another busy pond if she ends up left alone while unable to fly.

-Elesha7 asked 9 months ago
+Elesha7 asked over 1 year ago

 Thank you for your concern for our pond inhabitants!
 Our crews visited the pond on both August 25 and August 29 to specifically look for the female duck you reported.
 On both occasions, staff were unable to locate any ducks at all.